 Pleco is easily the app most often recommended.
 I think nearly everyone studying Chinese has it downloaded on their phones – for good reason.
 There are loads of free features from stroke order, example sentences, clip reader, handwriting recognition and more.
 They also have a bunch of paid add-ons that you can use to get even more use out of it.

 Hanping Chinese – Hanping is an android only dictionary that is comparable to Pleco with a lot of the same features.
-They also have widgets for your home screen.
+They also have widgets for your home screen and a soundboard to practice tones.
 There is a free lite version and a pro version for $2.99.
-They have other cool products like a popup dictionary that you can use within other apps and the Hanping Soundbox to practice tone pairs.
+I also really like their popup dictionary that you can use within other apps.

 Zizzle – Zizzle is an interesting app that seems kind of dumb at first.
 It’s not until weeks later and you still remember tons of characters that you really appreciate it.
 It uses mnemonics to help you remember how characters are formed, their tone and pronunciation.
 The images and stories are great.
 Use the coupon code “ALLLANGUAGERESOURCES” to get 15% off all three month and annual subscriptions, as well as packs.
 Review.